-Bullying is defined as any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the victim; involves a real or perceived power imbalance between aggressor or aggressors and victim; and is repeated over time or causes severe emotional trauma.
+Bullying is defined as any aggressive and unwanted behavior that is intended to harm, intimidate, or humiliate the person being bullied; involves a real or perceived power imbalance between aggressor or aggressors and person being bullied; and is repeated over time or causes severe emotional trauma.
 Bullying includes cyber bullying.
-Bullying does not include ordinary teasing, horseplay, argument, or peer conflict.
+Bullying does not include inappropriate developmental teasing, horseplay, argument, or peer conflict.